rlazoti/microservice-dependency-graph/README.md

 ### Service Viewer

-It's reponsible for displaying the graph in a browser.
+It's responsible for displaying the graph in a browser.

 It's just an HTML file (service-viewer/index.html) that you can open directly in your browser.